DORA Compliance: Complete Guide to the Digital Operational Resilience Act (2026)

 Pillar 4: ICT Third-Party Risk Management (Articles 28–44)

-DORA creates a comprehensive framework for managing outsourcing and third-party ICT risk:
+DORA creates a comprehensive framework for managing outsourcing and third-party ICT risk.
+This is one of the most operationally intensive aspects of DORA compliance:

-- Risk assessment before entering ICT service contracts
+- Risk assessment before entering any ICT service contract

 - Due diligence on potential providers

-- Concentration risk assessment (avoiding over-dependence on single providers)
+- Concentration risk assessment — avoiding systemic dependence on single providers

 - Right to audit and access